XVimProject/XcodeIssues/README.md

 # XcodeIssues
-Issue only repository to track Xcode Vim keybinding problems
+This XVim subproject to keep track problems of Xcode's Vim keybinding.
+Post an issue when you find a problem.